SayaEgashira/recipes_and_ratings_analysis/README.md

 | healthy only    |       4.60457 |
 | both            |       4.60167 |

 The following table was also created by grouping the DataFrame by `'tag_combo'`, but I applied the aggregate function `mean()` to all the values obtained from the original `'nutrition'` column.
-Interestingly, mean `'sugar_PDV'` and mean `'sodium_PDV'` were the highest for "healthy only" recipes, which contradicts to the intuition that sugarly or salty foods are not good for health.
+Interestingly, mean `'sugar_PDV'` and mean `'sodium_PDV'` were the highest for "healthy only" recipes, which contradicts to the general impression that sugarly or salty foods are not good for health.

 | tag_combo       |   calories |   total_fat_PDV |   sugar_PDV |   sodium_PDV |   protein_PDV |   sat_fat_PDV |   carbs_PDV |
 |:----------------|-----------:|----------------:|------------:|-------------:|--------------:|--------------:|------------:|